xiaogwu/xiaogwu.github.io/_posts/2013-09-23-how-to-keep-heroku-apps-awake.markdown

 6. Select the "Save" button and then rename the script to something useful.
     (e.g. ping-appname-heroku)
 7. Select the "Run" button to make sure the script executes correctly.

+So now whenever you go to your Heroku app, it should respond right away without that annoying spin-up time that seem to last an eternity especially when you are trying to demo your app to a potential employer.

 [tweeted]: https://twitter.com/xiaogwu/status/380757001745088512
 [Heroku's blog post]: https://blog.heroku.com/archives/2013/6/20/app_sleeping_on_heroku?mkt_tok=3RkMMJWWfF9wsRonuq%2FPZKXonjHpfsX57O0uWqC%2FlMI%2F0ER3fOvrPUfGjI4ATsNqI%2BSLDwEYGJlv6SgFQrjAMapmyLgLUhE%3D